 Your options about where to have your baby will depend on your needs, risks and, to some extent, on where you live.

-If you're healthy and have no complications ("low risk") you could consider any of these birth locations.
-For women with some medical conditions, it's safest to give birth in hospital, where specialists are available.
+If you're healthy and have no complications (low risk) you could consider any of these birth locations.
+If you have a medical condition, it's safest to give birth in hospital, where specialists are available.
 This is in case you need treatment during labour.

-Women who give birth at home or in a unit run by midwives are less likely to need assistance such as forceps or ventouse (sometimes called instrumental delivery).
+If you give birth at home or in a unit run by midwives, you’re less likely to need assistance such as forceps or ventouse (sometimes called instrumental delivery).